 Employment Security Alliance for Vulnerable Immigrant Women

-An information portal for individuals and employers designed to help individuals and employers recognize and respond to domestic violence in the workplace.
+An information portal designed to help individuals and employers recognize and respond to domestic violence disclosure in the workplace.

 Mental Health Supports

-CIWA’s mental health supports offer culturally-sensitive services to immigrants and refugees dealing with issues that impact their mental health and their relationships with family members.
+CIWA’s mental health supports offer culturally-responsive services to immigrants and refugees dealing with issues that impact their mental health and relationships with family members.

-We offer the following services to foster harmonious relationships among families:
+We offer the following services that help foster harmonious relationships among families:

 - One-on-one supportive counselling